idanh8/lab_project_powerpost/README.md

 ![](images/image_step.png)

 ### Step 9:
-Choose to wait 30 minutes for image generation or receive a prompt to generate it yourself.
+If you initially chose to wait 30 minutes for image generation, go make yourself some food, it'll take a while.
+Otherwise, receive a prompt to generate it yourself.

-### All done! 🎉
+### All done! 🎉 We hope you enjoyed 😃 and that your next post reaches the 🌕 and 🌠

 ## 🧠 Model Training
 To predict the optimal time for posting, we utilized a separate model trained on the Reddit dataset.
 This decision was made due to the availability of valid timestamps in the Reddit dataset.
 We employed a 100-dimensional word2vec vector to embed the post titles and indexed the subreddit-based post category.
 The post score was also considered in building the model.